 What do I do if the JIT crashes on startup?

---smc-check=all-non-filewhen using all Valgrind tools -- Memcheck, Helgrind, Massif, DHAT, whatever.
+--vex-iropt-register-updates=allregs-at-mem-accesswhen using any Valgrind tool -- Memcheck, Helgrind, Massif, DHAT, whatever.
 Firefox will crash without it, if it loads a page and the JS JIT is enabled.
 Configuring Firefox with

 How Do I Run A Mochitest Under Valgrind?

 ./mach mochitest-plain --debugger="valgrind" --debugger-args="

 See the Mochitest docs for more information about running mochitests.

 You may want to add